oliviatessa/Conv-LSTM-CSE599-FinalProject/README.md

 - Proteins in cells exhibit structure
 - Proteins are responsible for pretty much all cell processes, so knowing about their function

+It has been observed that the proteins within E.coliexhibit time dependent structure.
+Some of these proteins have been studied in detail, and it has been found that the observed structure is directly related to their function within the cell.
+For example, the protein ftsZ can be found in highest concentrations at the middle of the cell, where it is responsible for the mechanics of cell division [[2]](#2).
+We can gain intuition about proteins with unknown function by comparing their dynamical structure throughout the cell to thoseof proteins with known functions.

 ## what is next frame prediction, how does it work?

 ### Background on ConvLSTM